 - Replace the ham with diced browned andouille sausage or another type of smoked sausage.

-- Sprinkle servings with toasted bread crumbs or cubes or top with some crumbled cooked bacon.
+- Sprinkle servings with toasted breadcrumbs or croutons over the soup or top each serving with some crumbled cooked bacon.

 - For a stovetop version, try Janetta's 15-Bean Soup Recipe.